 What Happens If Your ILR Application Is Refused?

-- Apply using SET(M) form no earlier than 28 days before completing 5 years
+- Apply with SET(M) form no earlier than 28 days before completing 5 years

-- Never exceed 180 days absence from UK in any 12-month period
+- 180-day rolling rule: Never exceed 180 days absence in any 12-month rolling period

-- ILR applicants are exempt from the Immigration Health Surcharge
+- ILR exempt from IHS: No Immigration Health Surcharge payable on settlement applications

 Frequently Asked Questions